bchang3/FruitBasket/doc/project-proposal.md

 On the user side, players will have a username and password they use to sign in to access their account.
 There are three player pages: the profile, flashcards, and stats.
 - The player profile will allow players to change their username/password, as well as select their character (fruit) icon and icon background color.
 - The player flashcard page displays a table of previous trivia questions that players have bookmarked.
 From the table, players can search through saved questions, or select questions to start a custom practice session to review.
+Users can also search/filter through the question database to create new flashcards.
 - The stats page will house all player data visualizations and metrics, such as their best and worst categories, their overall accuracy, number of game wins, total number of questions answered, average time taken to answer questions, and total number of points earned.
 The main display will be a radar chart that shows player strength across all categories and acts as a “fingerprint” of the player’s trivia style.